Adrian Fontes reacts to executive order overhauling elections

 March 26

-One of Fontes’s largest concerns is the federalization of elections in the future.
+One of Secretary Fontes’s largest concerns is the federalization of elections in the future.
 He is also concerned about the nine substituents that are large and complicated.
-Fontes said this is a “very methodical attack against the fundamental precept of our democracy.”
+Secretary Fontes said this is a “very methodical attack against the fundamental precept of our democracy.”

-Another part of the order that concerns Fontes is the mention in the executive order of “unsecure elections” in the U.S. because he believes the U.S. does have secure elections and that the country does well in elections.
+Another part of the order that concerns Secretary Fontes is the mention in the executive order of “unsecure elections” in the U.S. because he believes the U.S. does have secure elections and that the country does well in elections.

-“I can tell you right now there’s a likelihood that for at least some of these sections, we will be joined by Republican secretaries of state across the country because they don’t want the federal government running their elections either,” Fontes said.
+“I can tell you right now there’s a likelihood that for at least some of these sections, we will be joined by Republican secretaries of state across the country because they don’t want the federal government running their elections either,” Secretary Fontes said.

-He said he believes the Trump administration’s narrative “destroys the trust we have in all of our institutions when the core institution that we can really believe in is eroded that way.”
+He said he believes the Trump Administration’s narrative “destroys the trust we have in all of our institutions, when the core institution that we can really believe in is eroded that way.”

 “I’m not trying to be hyperbolic, but at the end of the day, where does this lead to?
-There’s only one path I can see, and that’s a real problem for this federal republic,” Fontes said.
+There’s only one path I can see, and that’s a real problem for this federal republic,” Secretary Fontes said.